cabal-club/cable/readme.md

 `num_links`  | `varint`          | how many blake2b hashes this post links back to (0+)
 `links`      | `u8[32*num_links]`| blake2b hashes of the latest messages in this channel/context
 `post_type`  | `varint`          | see custom post type sections below

+More fields follow for different post types below.

 The post type sections below document the fields that follow these initial 5 fields depending on the `post_type`.
 Most post types will link to the most recent posts in a channel from any user (from